scottbrumley/mitre-turla-azure/README.md

 1. ssh-keygen -b 4096 -t rsa # Generate the Public and Private Keys for SSH
 2. git clone https://github.com/scottbrumley/mitre-turla-azure.git
 3. cd mitre-turla-azure
+4. cp deploy.auto.tfvars.template deploy.auto.tfvars
+5. edit deploy.auto.tfvars
-4. mv snake.tf snake.tf-disabled # This ignores the Snake environment
+6. mv snake.tf snake.tf-disabled # This ignores the Snake environment
+7. az login # This should force authentication via the browser and store the keys
-5. terraform init  # On first run of terraform
+8. terraform init  # On first run of terraform
-6. terraform apply --auto-approve # This will ask for the public and private ssh keys
+9. terraform apply --auto-approve # This will ask for the public and private ssh keys
-7. Once All Windows Hosts are up, use the Bastion to login to each one.
+10. Once All Windows Hosts are up, use the Bastion to login to each one.
-8. One Desktop machines enable Windows Remote Management (HTTP-In) rules in the Adv.
+11. On Desktop machines enable Windows Remote Management (HTTP-In) rules in the Adv.
 Firewall GUI
 ```

 ## Configure Range